ckxng/cameronking.me-old/tacos.md

 ---
 layout: page
+title: Terms and Conditions of Service
 ---

-# Table of Contents
+## Table of Contents
 - [Terms and Conditions of Servcice](#tacos)
 - [Privacy Policy](#privacy)

 Last updated: November 25, 2020

 <a id="tacos" />
-# Terms and Conditions of Service
+## Terms and Conditions of Service

 ## Introduction
 These Terms of Service ("Terms", "Terms of Service") govern your use of our